-- Always talk to the Vet to administer the optimal dosage of the vaccine.
-A higher dose doesn’t mean higher protection or lower dose can cause health problems.
+- Always See a vet or talk to the Vet online to administer the optimal dosage of the vaccine.
+A higher dose doesn’t mean higher protection or a lower dose can cause health problems.

 - Prefer titer test before revaccinating your cat, it will provide you the accurate figures before taking any decision.

 - If you are planning travel then vaccinate your cat a week before you go.